Visual Pivoting for (Unsupervised) Entity Alignment: Experiments

 \stitle{Semi-supervised EA.} \Cref{tab:dbp15k} reports the results on semi-supervised cross-lingual EA.
 This setting compares \modelname with baseline methods using the original data split of DBP15k, i.e., using 30\% of the EA labels for training.
 Consequently, \modelname achieves SOTA performance and surpasses baseline models drastically both with or without \textsc{il}.
 Specifically, in the \textsc{w/o il} setting, \modelname leads to 12.3-17.6\% absolute improvement in H@1 over the best baseline.
 When incorporating \textsc{il}, \modelname gains 11.9-12.5\% absolute improvement in H@1 over the best \textsc{il}-based baseline method.
 This indicates that incorporating the visual representation competently improves the cross-lingual entity representations for inferring their correspondences, without the need of additional supervision labels.
 The results on monolingual EA generally exhibit similar observations.
 As reported in \Cref{tab:dwy15k}, without incorporating surface form information, \modelname surpasses the strongest baseline method by 16.8\% in H@1 on the normal split and 4.2\% on the dense split.
 With surface forms considered, \modelname offers near-perfect results, outperforming the SOTA method by 26.8\% in H@1 on the normal split and 6.6\% in H@1 on the dense split.
 The experiments here indicate that, \modelname is able to substantially improve SOTA EA systems under both monolingual and cross-lingual settings.

 \stitle{Unsupervised EA.} We also use the visual pivoting technique (\Cref{sec:method_unsup}) with \modelname to conduct unsupervised EA, without using any annotated alignment labels.
 We compare \modelname's best unsupervised and semi-supervised results in \Cref{tab:unsupervised_dbp15k}.
 The unsupervised \modelname yields 1.9-6.3\% lower H@1 than the semi-supervised version, but still notably outperforms the best semi-supervised baseline (\Cref{tab:dbp15k}) by 5.6-10.1\%.
 We change the number of visual seeds by adjusting the threshold $n$ in \Cref{alg:unsup}, and test the model's sensitiveness to the threshold.
-As shown in \Cref{fig:unsup}\footnote{The full results are available in Appx. \Cref{Table:unsupervised_dbp15k_full}.}, the optimal seed size is 4k on FR$\rightarrow$EN and 6k on JA$\rightarrow$EN and ZH$\rightarrow$EN.
+As shown in \Cref{fig:unsup}, the optimal seed size is 4k on FR$\rightarrow$EN and 6k on JA$\rightarrow$EN and ZH$\rightarrow$EN.

 It is worth noticing that a good alignment (H@1$>$55\%) can be obtained using as few as a hundred visual seeds.
 As the number of seeds grows, the model gradually improves, reaching $>$70\% H@1 with more than 3k seeds.
 Then the scores plateau for a period and start to decrease with more than 4k (on FR$\rightarrow$EN) or 6k (JA$\rightarrow$EN, ZH$\rightarrow$EN) seeds.
 This is because a large visual seed dictionary starts to introduce noise.
 Empirically, we find that a 0.85 cosine similarity threshold is a good cut-off point.